 Now, the good news (about Him):

 Our holy, Creator God made a way for sin-cursed humanity to be reconciled back to Him by sending His Son to take our punishment for us.
-Since the consequence of sin is death (and all of humanity was born into it through the fallen man, Adam), we were helpless to save ourselves from our pending death sentence of eternal punishment.
+Since the consequence of sin is death (and all are born into sin through the fallen man, Adam), we are helpless to save ourselves from our pending death sentence of eternal punishment.
 That’s why God sent His Son to us.
 Jesus stepped out of eternity to die on our behalf; to pay the sin-debt that we owed.
 He came down from heaven, became one of us, took our sins upon His own sinless body, then paid the death sentence for us on the cross.
 (2 Corinthians 5:21 – For He hath made Him to be sin for us, who knew no sin; that we might be made the righteousness of God in Him.)

 Then, three days after His crucifixion, Jesus victoriously arose from the dead…